 One of the best ways to relax your overstressed muscle is by having sessions in a hot tub.
 It will relieve tensions in your muscles and will revitalize your strength and energy for the days to come.
 Hot tubs in its name imply heat, so in order for the body to relax in a hot tub, it needs heat.
 This is very good especially for people who are so busy and always do overtime from work.

 Hot tubs are good for all people, young and old except for pregnant women.
 Although this is a very good way to relax, it is not advisable by doctors and experts for pregnant women to soak in a hot tub.

-Aside from the fact that it can affect the child’s health, a pregnant woman might experience miscarriage.
-The baby inside the womb might have neural tube defects which is a serious abnormality of the spinal cord or the brain.
+Aside from the fact that it can affect the child’s health, a pregnant woman might experience a miscarriage.
+The baby inside the womb might have neural tube defects which are a serious abnormality of the spinal cord or the brain.
 So it is not a better idea for pregnant women to be in a hot tub.
 It will not be safe for both the mother and the child.back to menu ↑

 Reducing the Risk